TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

-Lever’s Recruiter’s Guide to Hiring for Neurodiversity outlines four key tactics you can utilize in order to improve your hiring process and attract more neurodivergent candidates.
+Lever’s Guide to Hiring and Retaining Neurodiverse Talent outlines several key tactics you can utilize in order to improve your hiring process and attract more neurodivergent candidates.
 By examining those tactics–making job applications more accessible; revising critical pages on your website; updating your job descriptions for clarity; and implementing a feedback system that will allow you to determine if there is anything about your hiring process that is causing you to mistakenly overlook potential neurodivergent talent–you can put yourself in a better position to determine what challenges might be standing in the way of potential neurodivergent candidates and improve your hiring practices to make them more accessible for all candidates.

 Do you notice any of these potential problems with your hiring practices?

 1. Your applications are inaccessible to neurodivergent candidates.

 Take a hard look at your applications and the process that candidates may need to go through in order to access them.
 Do candidates have to jump through unnecessary hoops or dig through your website in order to find the application?
 Does your application include mandatory questions that may prove difficult for a neurodivergent candidate to answer?
 Consider having existing neurodivergent employees review your application process or bring in a neurodiversity expert to look over your process.